GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 [PWABuilder][12] helps developers transform existing websites into Progressive Web Apps.
 It also integrates with Bubblewrap to provide a GUI interface to wrap those PWAs into an Android app.
-The PWABuilder has put together a [great blog post][13] on how to generate an Android application using the tool.
+The PWABuilder team has put together a [great blog post][13] on how to generate an Android application using the tool.

 ## Verifying ownership of the PWA in the Android app